Jump to Section

 The only thing that would be more difficult is sorting through the bin and harvesting the castings in the cold weather.
 To make things easier, we recommend utilizing a tray based composter.

 During the winter, worms do not have any particular diet.
-It does not matter what you feed them—normal fruit and vegetable scraps, coffee grounds, etc.—the only distinction is how much food you give to keep the worms alive.
+It does not matter what you feed them—normal fruit and vegetable scraps, coffee grounds, or other source of food—the only distinction is how much food you give to keep the worms alive.

-Worms eat less organic material during colder seasons than they would in the summer or spring because the cooler weather makes them more sluggish and slow-moving, not expending that much energy.
+Worms eat less organic matter during colder seasons than they would in the summer or spring because the cooler weather makes them more sluggish and slow-moving, not expending that much energy.